research Theme

 DIGITAL TRANSFORMATION OF SOCIETY

 Within the scope of societal and technological transformation, we pay special attention to the ongoing process of the digital transformation of society.
-While recognizing that research, development and deployment of computers date back to the beginning twentieth century, we study the ongoing digitalization of goods and services and the increased role of algorithmic interpretation and decision-making (e.g. AI) across in concrete societal contexts such as eHealth, human resource management, and digital collections.
+While recognizing that research, development and deployment of computers date back to the beginning twentieth century, we study the ongoing digitalization of goods and services and the increased role of algorithmic interpretation and decision-making (e.g. AI) in concrete societal contexts such as eHealth, human resource management, and digital collections.
 Moreover, we focus on the bridging of digital and material worlds through the Internet of Things (IoT), robots and new forms of data-driven production (e.g. 3D printing) and the emergence of virtual and augmented reality systems that promise to extend the borders of the paradigms of embodied, situated and distributed cognition.

 Not only is BMS at the forefront of making use of emerging digital research tools, we also are promoting Responsible Research and Innovation and Responsible Design by working together with relevant stakeholders including municipal, regional and national authorities, companies, NGOs, cultural institutions, and citizens.
 We do not only bring in our expertise into the design and evaluation process to enable and safeguard deployment of novel applications.
 We also develop and bring in a critical perspective to decolonize digital technologies, promote digital commons, and challenge AI myths.
+At the crossroads with the two other research lines, we study and support attempts at making proliferating digital and data infrastructures more sustainable.

-While digitalization is still an ongoing trend in many domains, within our research theme we especially focus on algorithmic interpretation and decision-making processes within businesses, political institutions, smart environments (such as smart houses, smart cities, and smart ruban areas), digita cultural heritage, and digitalization of education.
+Our contribution to the field is rooted in contemporary approaches to Educational Science, Human Factors, Human Resources, Philosophy of Technology, Public Administration, Science and Technology Studies (including historical approaches).
+While digitalization is an ongoing trend in many domains, we especially focus on algorithmic interpretation and decision-making processes within businesses, political institutions, smart environments (such as smart houses, smart cities, and smart ruban areas), digita cultural heritage, and digitalization of education.

 Some examples of projects: